ovn-org/ovn/Documentation/topics/high-availability.rst

 In an OVN deployment, the set of hypervisors and network elements operating under the guidance of ovn-northd are in what's called "logical space".
-These servers use VXLAN, STT, or Geneve to communicate, oblivious to the details of the underlying physical network.
+These servers use VXLAN or Geneve to communicate, oblivious to the details of the underlying physical network.
 When these systems need to communicate with legacy networks, traffic must be routed through a Gateway which translates from OVN controlled tunnel traffic, to raw physical network traffic.